-This indicator presents ambient concentration trends for eight air toxics in micrograms per cubic meter (µg/m3).
-Trends are based on annual average concentrations, which were calculated from 24-hour measurements collected at monitoring stations nationwide, although some sub-daily duration sampling does occur.For the organic compounds considered in this indicator, trends are for 2003 to 2010.
-For arsenic and hexavalent chromium, monitoring data are available to establish trends only from 2005 to 2010.
-The numbers of monitoring sites with sufficient data to calculate concentration trends varied by pollutant: from 15 sites for hexavalent chromium to 154 sites for benzene.
-These include monitoring sites in the National Air Toxics Trends Sites (NATTS) network and all other air quality monitoring sites in the United States where the pollutants were measured using comparable methods.
+This indicator presents ambient concentration trends for eight air toxics.
+Concentrations of gases are presented in micrograms per cubic meter (µg/m3); and concentrations that involve contributions from particulate matter (i.e., arsenic) or both gas and particulate matter (i.e., naphthalene) are presented in nanograms per cubic meter (ng/m3).
+Trends for the eight air toxics are based on annual average concentrations, which were calculated from routine measurements collected at monitoring stations nationwide.For all pollutants considered in this indicator except for naphthalene, trends are evaluated from 2003 to 2020.
+For naphthalene, monitoring data are available to establish trends only from 2008 to 2020.
+The numbers of monitoring sites with sufficient data to calculate concentration trends varied by pollutant: from 16 sites for inorganic arsenic compounds to 133 sites for benzene.
+These include monitoring sites in the National Air Toxics Trends Sites (NATTS) network and all other known air quality monitoring sites in the United States where the pollutants were measured using comparable methods.
 The trend sites for a given pollutant were based on those that had sufficient data for calculating annual average concentrations for at least 75 percent of the years covered in the indicator.
 A complete account of data processing steps—including the site selection criteria and the approach used to consider non-detect observations—are explained in this indicator’s technical documentation.

-Also shown in Exhibits 2 to 9 are the 90th and 10th percentiles based on the distribution of annual measurements at the monitoring sites.
+Also shown in Exhibits 2 to 9 are the 90th and 10th percentiles based on the distribution of annual averages at the monitoring sites.
 This provides additional graphical representation of the distribution of measured concentrations across the monitoring sites for a given year.
-Thus, the graphic displays the concentration range where 80 percent of measured values occurred for that year.
+Thus, the graphic displays the concentration range where 80 percent of annual measured values occurred for that year.